deathbeds/doitoml/README.md

 - **declarative** automation in a **single** `pyproject.toml`, or...
   - well-known configuration paths like `package.json`
-  - any number of prefixed TOML, JSON, or YAML files
+  - any number of namespaced TOML, JSON, or YAML files
     - from any key inside them
   - augment and simplify existing `dodo.py` workflows
 - reuse and transform **paths** and shell tokens